simonkeng/simonkeng.github.io/README.md

-# bash
+# Command Line Jiu Jitsu

 -----

-get file_path size
+## bash

+estimate the size of `file_path`

     du -sh file_path

+estimate the size of every directory or file in the current directory

+    du -sh *

 [more info](https://unix.stackexchange.com/questions/185764/how-do-i-get-the-size-of-a-directory-on-the-command-line)

 save bash history to a file

     history > foo.txt

 ## grep

-list all lines that contain a string matching "foo" in "file.txt"
+list all lines that contain a string matching `foo` in `file.txt`

-`grep foo file.txt`
+    grep foo file.txt

+    grep -n foo file.txt

-`grep -n foo file.txt` to see the line number
+–to see the line number.

-list all files in a directory called "blah"
+list all files in the current directory called or containing `blah`

-`ls | grep blah` searches for a file name containing "blah", in the current directory.
+    ls | grep blah

-`ls /path/to/greatness/ | grep 9xyz` searches /path/to/greatness/ for a file containing "9xyz" in its name.
+searches /path/to/greatness/ for a file containing "9xyz" in its name.

+    ls /path/to/greatness/ | grep 9xyz